boy12371/launchdock/README.md

 docker push <reponame>/<app>
 ```

-## Using the Launcher
+## Using Rocker-Docker launcher

-Once all the prepwork is done, you can use the launcher.
+Once all the prepwork is done, you can use rocker-docker to launch apps.

-There are two ways to interact with the launcher.
+There are two ways to interact with rocker-docker.
 You can access it directly in a browser (using the EC2 instance's IP address plus the port, 8080 by default) or you can connect to it through DDP from another Meteor app.
 To connect from another app, call `var conn = DDP.connect(launcherUrl)` and then `conn.call` the available launcher methods.

+    var conn = DDP.connect("http://<rocker-docker-address>:8080")
+    var MONGO_URL = "<app mongo url>"
+    var hostname =  "<site url>"

+    conn.call "launchAppInstance",
+        appImage: "<reponame>/<app>",
+        mongoUrl: "mongodb://<dbuser>:<dbpass>@<dbhost>:<dbport>/<dbname>",
+        hostname:"<www.domain.com>",
+        rootUrl: "<site absoluteUrl>"
+      env:
+        MAIL_URL: "<smtp credentials>"
+    , (error, result) ->
+      console.log "error in launchAppInstance: " + error if error
+      return result

 ### Build an Image through API